 The Lodhi Garden is one of the finest examples of the potpourri Delhi has always been, it’s a unique combination of pre-Sultanate, Sultanate, Mughal and British era.

 There exists two patterns in the tombs built around the Lodi period (1451-1526) – square and octagonal.
-Both these structures (Sheesh Gumbad and Bara Gumbad are square in pattern.
+Both these structures (Sheesh Gumbad and Bada Gumbad are square in pattern.

 The smaller structure on the right is called the Sheesh Gumbad (Glass Dome).
-It looks similar in shape to the larger structure or Bara Gumbad but it’s different in ornamentation.
+It looks similar in shape to the larger structure or Bada Gumbad but it’s different in ornamentation.